r2dt-bio/R2DT/Readme.md

 If you would like to submit a new template or replace an existing one, please [submit an issue](https://github.com/RNAcentral/R2DT/issues/new) including:

-- A FASTA file with a reference sequence and secondary structure - see [example](./data/rfam/RF00002/RF00002-traveler.fasta)
+- A FASTA or BPSEQ file with a reference sequence and secondary structure - see [FASTA](./data/rfam/RF00002/RF00002-traveler.fasta) and [BPSEQ](./data/ribovision-ssu/bpseq/EC_SSU_3D.bpseq) examples
 - A [Traveler XML file](https://github.com/davidhoksza/traveler#traveler-intermediate-format) - see [example](./data/rfam/RF00002/traveler-template.xml)
 - Description of the new template and any relevant background information